 Installing the Plex Server install a application which runs at user login, so it doesn’t run as a service, although if you’re installing it on a real server it can be made to run as a service.
 Again, Reddit and the Plex forums are you’re best friend here.
 I don’t currently require this, so I can’t say how easy it is to do.

 Once Plex is installed, setting it up is reasonably straight forward.
 Even with my media files being mostly named correctly I had problem getting my TV shows to be found and the media art added correctly, I solved this by removing the TV Show library and going into Settings and reordering the agents for the Shows so that The Movie Database was ticked and above the TheTVDB agent in both the TheTVDB tab and the The Movie Database tab.
 From what I gather, it seems to get the art from The Movie Database and the TV show information from TheTVDB.
-See the screenshots below, click to get a larger image.
+See the screenshots below.

 After Plex has indexed all your media, it is now ready to serve it.
 The beauty of Plex is that it will convert your media on the fly for the device you’re viewing it on.
 It can also be setup to work over the internet, so you can watch your media on your phone during your lunch break at work or school.
 You can also watch via a web browser on your home network or via the Plex app which you can install on your home consoles and media players.
 On the Xbox One, it was as simple as going to the store, searching for Plex and installing it.

 There we have it, much prettier and more flexible than a plain DNLA server.